 Speech and Language Therapy

-Speech, language and communication underpin everything we do – making our needs known, expressing our likes and dislikes, interacting with others and building relationships.
+Speech, language and communication underpins everything we do – making our needs known, expressing our likes and dislikes, interacting with others and building relationships.

 We often take these skills for granted, but many children struggle to communicate.
-They have speech, language and communication needs or SLCN.
+They have speech, language and communication needs known as SLCN.